yarinyc/Distributed-system---OCR/README.txt

      bucket, relieving the manager main thread to attend to some other work.
      We made sure to start up new worker nodes when needed, in order to handle more url tasks.
-     In reality, in order to make the system more robust and scale up to millions of users, we would suggest using multiple manager nodes, using a database instead of handling files locally, and perhaps introduce new worker nodes whose mission would be to create the final summary file, instead of the manager as it is in our implementation.
+     In reality, in order to make the system more robust and scale up to millions of users, we would suggest using multiple manager nodes, using a database instead of handling results/data structures in memory (for example hashmaps in the manager), and perhaps introduce new worker nodes whose mission would be to create the final summary file, instead of the manager as it is in our implementation.

   2) Security:
-     In terms of security, we made sure to never save our aws credentials hard-coded in the source code.
+     In terms of security, we made sure to never save our aws credentials or any aws resources names hard-coded in the source code.
      In addition we never send them as plain text.
 The user must provide their own arn and keypair in the config file.

   3) Persistence:
      If any error occurs in the worker nodes, the manager is notified of it.
 If a worker node dies, a daemon thread of the manager will notice it and start a new worker node instead.
-If the manager node dies, all local apps are notified too.
+If the manager node dies, all relevant local apps are notified too.
 In addition, we only deleted a subtask from an SQS queue only when we had a result (successful or unsuccessful), so that in case of a failure of some worker node while working on a subtask, other worker nodes may handle the subtask again as soon as the visibility timeout runs out.
+     In any case that more then one worker works on the same subtask (due to sqs visibility timeout), only the result from the first worker that finishes that subtask will be sent to the manager.

   4) Using threads:
      We used multi-threading only when we found it necessary.
 Therefore the only place which we used multiple threads was in the manager source code.
-The worker source code was relatively short and simple, and we decided that using multi-threading would not be beneficial.
      In the manager we used three executors, while the main thread can attend to other work:
-     1) An executor responsible to respond to new requests from multiple local apps all at once
+     1) An executor responsible to respond to new requests from multiple local apps all at once.
-     2) An executor responsible to create summary file results for local apps
+     2) An executor responsible to create summary file results for local apps.
-     3) An executor responsible to check there are always enough active workers
+     3) An executor responsible to check there are always enough active workers.

    5) Termination:
       If a "terminate" argument is given by some local app, we made sure to go through a termination sequence, in which